In this article you can learn about:

 From a consumer standpoint, it’s easy to understand Amazon’s success.
 Amazon is the largest and most successful retailer in the western world because they built the best customer experience.
-Customers expect three core things when they buy products online:
+Customers expect 3 core things when they buy products online:

-- Large Selection: Consumers always want to find the product they are looking for and this product should be in stock
+- Large Selection: Consumers always want to find the product they are looking for and, of course, this product should be in stock

 - Low Price: Consumers want to pay as little as possible for a product

 - Fast Delivery: Consumers want to get their orders as quickly as possible

 What set Amazon apart is the long-term strategy for success, even in the face of the relatively short term loss of profit.
 For perspective: It took Amazon 14 years (!) to make as much as they did last quarter.
 Because they wanted to be the biggest, they had to be the best, and to be the best, they had to become the biggest.

 - If customers have a great (and consistent) shopping experience on the platform, they will reliably return to it, and even suggest it to their friends.
 This creates Traffic.